Wally: Batched Private Nearest Neighbor Search at Scale: Security

 \section{Security}

-In this section, we prove that if honest clients follow Algorithm~\ref{alg:query} to generate queries, then the overall system achieves $(2\epsilon, 2\Delta\delta)$-differential privacy in each epoch.
-Recall from Algorithm~\ref{alg:query} that each query consists of the nearest centroid and the embedding.
+In this section, we prove that if clients follow \autoref{alg:clientquery} to generate queries, then the overall system achieves $(2\epsilon, 2\Delta\delta)$-differential privacy in each epoch.
+Note from \autoref{alg:clientquery} that each query consists of the nearest centroid and the embedding.
 We only focus on proving the privacy of centroids because the IND-CPA security of SHE protects query embeddings.
-Therefore, we model each query as a nearest centroid without an embedding in this section.
+Therefore in this section, we model each query as a nearest centroid without an embedding.
 During each epoch, the server receives multiple queries for each cluster.
 Towards the end of the epoch, the server's view can be considered as a noisy histogram over all clusters.
-We consider this noisy histogram as an output of the DP mechanism.
+We consider this as an output of the DP mechanism.

 We prove this argument in two steps: First, we show that a noisy histogram output by a curator, which gets users' queries as input and uses negative binomial $\mathcal{NB}$ mechanism to sample fake queries, is $(2\epsilon, 2\Delta\delta)$-DP in the central model.
-Second, we show that the view of the server in an epoch can be simulated only using the curator's output.
+Second, we show the view of the server in an epoch can be simulated from the curator's output.

+\textbf{Privacy due to malicious clients.} We assume all the clients participating in a batch will follow the protocol.
+However, a fraction $\alpha$ of malicious clients could negatively affect privacy by not submitting fake queries.
+In the distributed setting, each honest client samples fake queries from $\mathcal{NB}(r/U, p)$ per cluster, and the sum over $U$ honest clients yields $\mathcal{NB}(r, p)$.
+If $\alpha U$ clients are malicious and contribute no fakes, the total fake noise per cluster reduces to $\mathcal{NB}((1-\alpha)r, p)$, degrading the privacy guarantee.
+To compensate, honest clients can over-provision by sampling from $\mathcal{NB}(r/(U(1-\alpha)), p)$ instead of $\mathcal{NB}(r/U, p)$.
+The sum from $(1-\alpha)U$ honest clients then recovers $\mathcal{NB}(r, p)$, preserving the original $(2\epsilon, 2\Delta\delta)$-DP guarantee.
+The cost is a $1/(1-\alpha)$ factor increase in fake queries per honest client.
+For example, tolerating $\alpha = 0.1$ (10\% malicious clients) requires only 11\% more fake queries per honest client.